james-ols/hugo/site/content/_index.md

 products:
   - image: img/illustrations-coffee.svg
     text: >-
       The CollectionsBase repository.
-Over two decades, we have created our XSLT based pipelines for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL datastores.
+We have XSLT based ingest pipelines for:
+      Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL datastores.
 With one click, the native export from these systems load into CollectionsBase.
 No custom CSV required.
 Our repository indexes and produces our APIs.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
       The CollectionsBase front ends.
 We provide search, timeline, geospatial